rust-lang/this-week-in-rust/drafts/2017-08-29-this-week-in-rust.md

 # Updates from Rust Community

 ## News & Blog Posts

 # Crate of the Week

-This week's crate is [pest](https://crates.io/crates/pest), a PEG-based parsing library.
-Thanks to [Laurent Wandrebeck](https://users.rust-lang.org/u/lwandrebeck) for the suggestion.
+Sadly, we had no nomination for the crate of the week.

 [Submit your suggestions and votes for next week][submit_crate]!